 This is best if you make it the night before you want to scoff it because the topping needs as long as possible to set in the fridge.
 Enjoy! 😉

-A lighter version of the classic indulgent banoffee pie made into a delicious cheesecake.
+Banofee cheesecake is a lighter version of the classic indulgent banoffee pie made into a delicious cheesecake!

 - 125 g reduced fat digestive biscuits graham crackers